2020 Russia–Saudi Arabia oil price war: Events

 While WTI fell on 20 April, some Canadian oil fell to $0, shutting down some production, and Brent oil fell to $18/bbl.

+A trial for market manipulation is ongoing against Vega Capital London Ltd, a group of nine independent traders at Essex, who would buy oil futures with the expectation to win if the price went down by the end of the contract.
+However, they are accused of doing so by deliberately buying large volumes and coordinating their activities to artificially push down the price.
+It is estimated that on April 20 they traded more than BP, Glencore, and JPMorgan Chase at around 29.2% of the total volume in WTI crude oil futures, and that their trades were correlated between 96.2% and 99.7%.
+It is estimated that they made around $660 million altogether in just a few hours.
+The trial is anticipated to last at least until 2025.

 Impact

 Oil revenue is a significant government income for several oil producing countries.
 Low oil price put pressure on state financials.

 On Saudi Arabia

 Saudi Aramco announced a cut in capital expenditures from $35–40 billion planned to $25–30 billion.
 The government also increased its debt ceiling from 30 to 50 percent of GDP, due to both oil prices and the impact of the pandemic, and planned to cut its spending by 5 percent as its budget deficit was expected to increase from 6 to 9 percent.

 On Russia

 The Russian government had initially forecast that it would run a surplus of 930 billion roubles ($11.4 billion) in 2020, but following the outbreak of the price war stated that it expected to run at a deficit.
 The ruble has dropped, having fallen over 30 percent between the start of 2020 and 18 March.